pmean/build-website/text/04/categorical.md

 model, the best way to incorporate categorical variables is to use a 0-1 coding.

-Let\'s start with some data that listed survival outcomes on the Titanic.
+Let's start with some data that listed survival outcomes on the Titanic.
 That ship was struck by an iceberg and 863 passengers died out of a total of 1,313.
-This happened during an era where there was a strong belief in \"women and children\" first.
+This happened during an era where there was a strong belief in "women and children" first.

 ![logistic1.gif not found.](../../../web/images/04/categorical01.png)